ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification: Methodology

 Specifically, adversarial training can be formulated as a bi-level min-max optimization problem, where the inner maximization aims to generate adversarial examples that maximize the loss, while the outer minimization seeks to update the model parameters to minimize the bad-case loss.
 Given a facial manipulation model $\mathcal{M}$, it can be formulated as:

-where, the adversarial perturbation $\delta = \mathcal{G}(x)$ is constrained within a \(\ell_\infty\)-bounded perturbation set $\mathcal{S}$.
+where, the adversarial perturbation $\delta = \mathcal{G}(x)$ is constrained within a \(\ell_\infty\)-bounded perturbation set $\mathcal{S}$, and y is the desired output.
 The inner maximization problem optimizes the perturbation generator $\mathcal{G}$ to produce adversarial perturbations that maximize the loss.
 Specifically, the adversarial loss for the selected facial manipulation model $\mathcal{M}$ is computed in this step.
 The outer minimization then updates the parameters of $\mathcal{M}$ to enhance its robustness against such perturbations.
 Here, the training loss of $\mathcal{M}$ defined in the specific algorithm is computed.
-We will discuss its effectiveness in Section \ref{ID-Guard for Adversarial Training}.
+We will discuss its effectiveness in Section~\ref{ID-Guard for Adversarial Training}.